saminsakur/PyQt5BrowserBuild/README.md

 <br>
 Some features :
 <ul>
-  <li>Search Google right from the address bar</li>
   <li>Work with multiple tabs.
 Doubleclick on tab bar to open a new</li>
+  <li>Search Google right from the address bar</li>
+  <li>Open a local file onto this browser</li>
-  <li>Copy site url and paste it anywhere by clicking in the three dot menu</li>
+  <li>Copy site url and paste it anywhere by clicking in the option of three dot menu</li>
-  <li>Feature for paste and go which will navigate to that website that is saved in your clipboard</li>
+  <li>Paste and go, which will navigate to that website that is saved in your clipboard</li>
   <li>Click on the three dot menu for more</li>
 </ul>
 <br>